MicrosoftDocs/VBA-Docs/access/Concepts/Structured-Query-Language/modify-a-table-s-design-using-access-sql.md

 ```

-If you want to change the name of a field, you will have to remove the field and then recreate it.
+If you want to change the name of a field, you'll have to remove the field and then recreate it.
 To remove a field, use the **DROP COLUMN** clause with the field name only.